Web3-Pi/docs/docs/full-setup/software-single.md

 Your boot card has now been created successfully.

+Pressing 'Next' will attempt to connect to the Raspberry Pi to monitor the installation.
+If you're not yet ready to start the installation, you can monitor it later as described in the  [installation and monitoring](./monitoring-installation.md) guide.
+For now, click 'Cancel' and 'Finish'.

-Once your hardware has been assembled, you can proceed with the installation.
+Once your hardware has been assembled, you can proceed with the [installation](./monitoring-installation.md).

 [Back to Index](#index)